This will only take a moment.

 Online MBA students have access to an impressive roster of potential mentors from the greater Seattle business community who are committed to helping students at Albers grow their professional networks and realize their career potential.
 Participants in the Albers Mentor Program form small groups of up to three students who meet several times a year with their mentor to develop business contacts, access industry information, and gain valuable insights from their mentors’ experience.

 Coordinated by the Albers Placement Center, the Albers Mentor Program is most convenient for students living in the Seattle area, as it does feature some on-campus events, but successful mentorship relationships can certainly be conducted online.
 Check out our list of available mentors for more information about your potential connections.

-A job board and networking platform with a mobile-friendly infrastructure, Handshake connects college students and young alumni to a national network.
+A job board and networking platform with a mobile-friendly infrastructure, Handshake (access requires Seattle U ID) connects college students and young alumni to a national network.
 Handshake’s network gives students access to career opportunities and insights, provides employers with more comprehensive and efficient access to students, and helps colleges and universities increase student employment.
-You can login to Handshake with your Seattle University ID and password.

 Redhawk Landing (powered by PeopleGrove) is a unified solution for relationship-driven career success that connects students with alumni in order to network, receive mentorship, and explore career paths.

 If you are living in the Seattle area or find yourself passing through town, feel free to take advantage of one of the following on-campus opportunities to meet your classmates and grow your network.